 -

 Yes.
-If the item is scheduled to be published within 3 months of the purchase suggestion.
+If the item is scheduled to be published within 3 months of the purchase request.

 -

-You can use Notify Me to share suggestions for digital titles.
+You can use Notify Me in the Libby App to share requests for digital titles.